gruntwork-io/terragrunt-infrastructure-live-example/README.md

   ```

   As you can see, this allows us create a module so that it will dynamically pull values (image_id, key_name, security_groups) from the state file for whichever region it is being launched into.

-  Once this is set up, whenever you come across a variable that is needed every, simply add it to the account.tfvars file.